 Because the fellows are employed by your organization, and typically are at-will employees, you’re allowed to discipline or terminate them as appropriate, with or without cause.
 That said, our expectation is that, barring extraordinary circumstances, you’ll employ the fellows for the duration of their fellowships.

 If conflicts do arise, we’d encourage you to work with us and your fellows as soon as possible to address them.
-We’ve found that gentle but firm early intervention can work wonders!
+We’ve run into just about every challenge that can arise during an internship, and would be happy to connect anytime to talk through problems you and your fellow are facing.
+Gentle but firm early intervention can work wonders!

 Extending the Fellowship